 What is your vision for your professional cannabis endeavors?

-While working in the industry, I noticed the great lack of reliable Cannabis information and the absence of any training on Cannabis science, especially for budtenders.
+I’ve been exploring Cannabis since 2010.
+However, I first entered the legal Cannabis space in September 2015 as a budtender.
+I have a specialized biology degree in Medicinal Plant Research and Ethnobotany, so I am very familiar with the secondary properties of medicinal plants and how they can interact with human physiology.
+This laid the foundation for me to be able to deeply study cannabis.
+While working in the industry, I noticed the great lack of reliable cannabis information and the absence of any training on cannabis science, especially for budtenders.
 This disturbed me.
-How is it that the people working the front lines of the industry, the ones who are representing all growers and makers and also simultaneously interfacing with people who often have medical concerns, are not receiving ANY training?!
+How is it that the people working the frontlines of the industry, those who represent all growers and makers and also simultaneously interface with people who often have medical concerns, are not receiving ANY training?!
 That is unacceptable.

 The way that we elevate our industry is through education.